If you are participating in the PRIORITY Biospecimen study, please contact Christine Jang at [email protected].

 PRIORITY (Pregnancy CoRonavIrus Outcomes RegIsTrY) is a nationwide study of pregnant or recently pregnant people who are either under investigation for Coronavirus infection (COVID-19) or have been confirmed to have COVID-19.
 This study is being done to help patients and healthcare providers better understand how COVID-19 impacts pregnant people and their newborns.

 Congenital heart defects (CHDs) are the most common cause of congenital anomaly, occurring in ~1% of newborns.
-Among CHD types, single ventricle (SV) phenotypes have the worst clinical prognoses.
-These neonates generally survive in-utero; however, there is lifetime morbidity related to vascular sequalae -- protein losing enteropathy, hepatic fibrosis, and pulmonary arterio-venous malformations.
-Furthermore, there is a high incidence of mortality in infancy without cardiac transplantation or a series of staged surgical procedures.
-Despite making up only 5-8% of all CHD cases, SVs account for 25% of infant CHD deaths and only 50-70% survive beyond 5 years.
-The etiology(ies) remain elusive making intervention purely mechanical.
+These neonates generally survive in-utero; however, there is lifetime morbidity related to vascular sequalae.
+The etiology(ies) of CHD remain elusive making intervention purely mechanical.
 Upstream and/or downstream signaling alterations in endothelial mechano-transduction throughout their life due to the abnormal flow patterns, remains a unifying phenotype.
 We have termed this the prenatal vascular phenotype.

 PRIORITY (Pregnancy CoRonavIrus Outcomes RegIsTrY), a nationwide registry of pregnant and postpartum women with or known or suspected COVID-19.
 Our team at UCLA has partnered with UCSF to establish this collaboration to answer critical questions for peripartum, neonatal, and postpartum patients with COVID-19 nationally and globally.
 Little is known about COVID-19 and its longstanding impact for women and babies.
 A robust research platform is needed to better understand the pathways of COVID-19 to identify risk factors and develop effective treatments.
 Our work includes maternal and neonatal outcomes and a biospecimen core to answer clinically relevant questions.